 “Does anyone know where we might find the biggest magnet in the whole world?
 Ah- Joyce, what do you think?”

 Joyce was one of our brainiacs.
 “The world itself is the biggest magnet in the world.“

 “Correct! and here’s a chart that illustrates how the globe of earth is much like a bar magnet in how the magnetic lines of flux flow from the south pole to the north.”

 I’d learned early on that Mr Webster was tolerant of some smart alec stunts even if they risked embarrassing him.
-With my hand raised, I interrupt, “I’m confused.
-I get out of my seat and walk to the front of the room and stands behind the large horseshoe magnet and picks up an iron rod and a woodend dowel he’d just been using.
+With my hand raised, I interrupted, “I’m confused.”
+I get out of my seat and walk to the front of the room and stand behind the large horseshoe magnet and picks up an iron rod and a wooden dowel he’d just been using.
 “You said that some materials are not affected by magnetism.”
 I lower both until the huge magnet snaps the iron rod down with a loud CRACK.
 I then move the wooden rod back and forth – demonstrating again how the wood is unaffected.

 “Yes, that’s all correct, so what’s the confusion?”

 “I think the wood IS affected by the magnet, but this one isn’t big enough…” I straightened out my arm to one side and drop the wood rod, which falls to the ground. “because the biggest magnet in the world affects it just fine.”